urbanjost/M_starpac/README.md

                   Computers  have  been   identified  in  this
                   paper  in  order  to  adequately specify the sample  programs  and  test  results.
 Such
-                  identification does  not  imply  recommenda-
+                  identification does  not  imply  recommendation
-                  tion   or   endorsement   by   the  National
+                  or   endorsement   by   the  National
                   Institute  of  Standards and Technology, nor
                   does it imply  that the equipment identified is necessarily  the  best  available for the